phaubertin/jinue/doc/syscalls/mechanisms.md

 * `arg2` maps to CPU register `esi`.
 * `arg3` maps to CPU register `edi`.

 This system call is not supported by all CPUs.
-It should only be used if the "Get System Call Mechanism" system call indicates this is the right one to use.

 ## SYSENTER/SYSEXIT (Fast Intel) Mechanism